Childhood Biography presents the Full Story of a Nigerian business magnate best known as “Dangote“.

 Until his death, Bello was the closest person to Dangote and was known to be a great thinker and visionary.

 Next is Sani Dangote.
 He is also Dangote’s younger brother.
 Sani serves as the Vice President of Dangote Group.
 He also has investments in key sectors of the economy that include agriculture, banking, manufacturing and oil services.

 Aliko Dangote Biography – Untold Career Facts:

 Do you Know?

-He is a practicing Muslim who go with the title ‘Alhaji’ and has numerous philanthropic endeavors to his credit.
-Regarding his hobby, Dangote has no favorite hobby other than work!.
+He is a practising Muslim who go with the title ‘Alhaji’ and has numerous philanthropic endeavours to his credit.
+Regarding his hobby, Dangote has no favourite hobby other than work!.
 According to him:

 “I don’t really take my job as something I have to do, it is my hobby.
 Twenty-four hours in a day really is not enough.”